 What is preeclampsia?

-Preeclampsia is one of the most common, serious disorders of pregnancy, affecting between 2-8% of all pregnancies in the U.S. It typically begins with newly elevated blood pressure (readings above 140/90 on two or more occasions) sometime after 20 weeks gestation.
+Preeclampsia is one of the most common, serious disorders of pregnancy.
+It affects 2-8% of all pregnancies in the U.S, and typically begins with newly elevated blood pressure (readings above 140/90 on two or more occasions) sometime after 20 weeks of pregnancy.

-(Women who begin pregnancy with chronic high blood pressure can also develop a condition known as superimposed preeclampsia.)
+(Women who enter pregnancy with chronic high blood pressure can also develop a condition known as superimposed preeclampsia.)

 Other common symptoms include swelling, rapid weight gain of over 2 lbs. in a week, fatigue, and protein in the urine.
 But high blood pressure can also have no symptoms, which is why it’s sometimes known as the silent killer.

 Preeclampsia is notoriously unpredictable.
 With careful monitoring and management, it often proceeds uneventfully and resolves shortly after delivery.
 But not always.

 Between 1-3% of women with preeclampsia in the United States develop seizures, and up to 15% develop HELLP (a complex and potentially deadly multi-organ syndrome involving Hemolysis, Elevated Liver enzymes, and Low Platelets).

 Strokes, another possible complication, are thankfully rare.
 (Strokes affect less than .03% of all deliveries overall).
 That said, having hypertension or preeclampsia more than doubles a woman’s (still very low) risk of having a stroke.